Sgraham6/Tutorials/README.md

 ### Installing LFS
 https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage
 ### Next Steps in Terminal
--Make local clone of repository and change directory to it with cd (directory) -Then run:
+1. Make local clone of repository and change directory to it with cd (directory)
+2. Then run:
 $ git push origin main